rocky-linux/documentation/docs/guides/proxies/haproxy_apache_lxd.md

 ```
 !!!
 Note

-    In this case, the interface you are looking for is "eno1" but this could be completely different on your system.
+    In this case, the interface you are looking for is "eno1", which could be completely different on your system.
 Use **your** interface information!

 Now that you know the LAN interface, you can change our `macvlan` profile.
 To do this, at the command line enter: